dotKokott/wavearium/README.md

 - [Tone.Oscillator has a partials attribute](https://tonejs.github.io/docs/14.7.77/Oscillator.html#partials) that can be used to create wavetable synth

-- We use Tone.Waveform for now to display the waveform of an audionode.
-This should be replaced by actually drawing the calculated standing waveform.

 - How to draw waveform from oscillator: https://github.com/Tonejs/ui/blob/master/src/gui/vis/vis-base.ts#L34

+- We are using Oscillator.asArray(resolution) to get the wave values right now, we have to see how this translates to waveform .wav files.